libpfasst/LibPFASST/docs/source/tutorial.rst

    y'  = \lambda_1 y + \lambda_2 y

+Typing

+  `$ make`

-Typing 'make' in the directory should compile the example creating an executable called 'main.exe'.
-In the same directory, there are a few parameter files with the extension '.nml'.
+in the directory should compile the example creating an executable called `main.exe`.
+In the same directory, there are a few parameter files with the extension `.nml`.
 You can run the example using one of these files, as in

   `$ ./main.exe sdc.nml`

 Using your favorite editor, open the file sdc.nml.
-There are two namelists here, 'PF_PARAMS' and 'PARAMS'.
-The second of these is for local variables which in this simple example are just the values of lam1 and lam2, the simulation time and the number of steps.
-The 'PF_PARAMS' variables are discussed below in the section `Parameters <parameters>`_.
+There are two namelists here, ``PF_PARAMS`` and ``PARAMS``.
+The second of these is for local variables which in this simple example are just the values of ``lam1`` and ``lam2``, the simulation time and the number of steps.
+The ``PF_PARAMS`` variables are discussed below in the section `Parameters <parameters>`_.
 Any parameter in either list can be overwritten by adding it to the command line, as in

 `$ ./main.exe sdc.nml lam1=3.0 niters=10`